extcode/contacts/Documentation/Index.rst

       en

    :Description:
-      Contacts is a TYPO3 extension for handling contacts (companies, persons).
+      EXT:contacts is a TYPO3 extension for handling contacts (companies, persons).
       Persons and companies can be related to each other.
       Both can have multiple addresses and other contact data.